pheymann/talks/typelevel-summit-2018/post.md

 ```

 ### Represent the api as a type
-Next question: how do you represent the above api as a type in Scala?
+Question: how do you represent the above api as a type in Scala?
 I think we can divide and conquer here.
 We separate the api into its different building blocks and try to find type-level representations for each of them.
 After that, we merge all the stuff together.

 When we take a closer look at our endpoint we see that it consists of:
   * path elements identifying an endpoint: `/users`